rcl-ssl/docs/authorization/access-control-app.md

 A user will need to provide **Access Control** to the [AAD Application](./aad-application) for it to manage the user's Azure Services (App Services, DNS Zone and Key Vault).

-- Go to Azure subscriptions, and open the subscription that contains your Azure App Services, DNS Zone, Key Vault
+- Go to **Azure subscriptions**, and open the subscription that contains your Azure App Services, DNS Zone, Key Vault

 - In the subscription, click on 'Access control (IAM)' and add a new **role assignment**